Criminal Motion Practice and Advocacy

 LAW JD 768

 Advocacy courses in law school tend to focus on the traditional Trial Advocacy model (opening statements, direct and cross examinations, and closing arguments) or post-trial Appellate Advocacy.
 The vast majority of cases, however, never reach trial.
 Criminal Motion Practice and Advocacy will look comprehensively at the pre-trial motions that comprise the bulk of criminal litigation.
 Students will have the opportunity to research, write, and argue their own pretrial motions against opposing counsel.
 The course will travel chronologically through the life of a criminal case, beginning at arraignment and focusing on the art of motions practice.
-In class exercises will include Motions to Dismiss based on the sufficiency of evidence, Motions to Suppress searches and seizures, Motions to Suppress Statements, and Motions to Suppress Identification.
-NOTES: This class does not satisfy the Upper-class Writing Requirement.
-This class satisfies the Upper-class Professional Skills requirement and counts toward the 6 credit Experiential Learning requirement.
+In class exercises will include arguments for Motions to Suppress searches and seizures based on search warrants, as well as Motion to Suppress hearings with live witness testimony and examination.
+NOTES: This class counts toward the 6 credit Experiential Learning requirement.
 ENROLLMENT LIMIT: 12 students.
 GRADING NOTICE: This course does not offer the CR/NC/H option.
 PREREQUISITE: Criminal Procedure.
 ATTENDANCE REQUIREMENT: A student who fails to attend the first class or to obtain permission to be absent from either the instructor or the Registrar, will be administratively dropped from the class.
 Students who are on the wait list for a section are required to attend the first meeting to be considered for enrollment.

 FALL 2023 Schedule